 The Hospital provides assessment, treatment and rehabilitation services.
 We have three main units which offer support in both locked and open rehabilitation.
 The units support people with learning disabilities who are experiencing distressed behaviour.

 We have a number of single bespoke service provisions for people who find living with others difficult, together with flats where we support people to improve their independent skills prior to discharge.

 Full Time, Monday to Friday, 0900 til 1700

 Salary up to £35,533 per annum, dependent on experience.

 Apply now for immediate consideration, or for an informal discussion, please contact June Thurlow, Nursing administrator or Colin Ncube, Director of Nursing, via switchboard on (01603) 876000

 This job advert will close as soon as sufficient applications have been received.
 Please apply for this job as soon as you can, if interested.

-We offer a competitive salary, a comprehensive 3 week induction training and a commitment to personal and professional development opportunities and demonstrable career progression.
+We offer a competitive salary and benefits package, a comprehensive induction training and a commitment to personal and professional development opportunities and demonstrable career progression.